 The hospitality industry is evolving in Washington and Oregon, as it is across the country.
-With increasing wages and other legislation related to tip-pooling practices and predictive scheduling, even those of us with years of experience in the industry are having trouble keeping up with all the new rules and terms.
-When the Seattle City Council voted for a $15 minimum wage in 2015, we began looking at a variety of different ways to address the changing labor market.
-When the 9th Circuit Court eliminated Tip Pooling in February 2016 and the Seattle City Council enacted new scheduling legislation in 2016, we knew we needed to make changes to compete in a tight labor market.
-We weighed the pros and cons and developed our service charge model so that our team will thrive, our guests will continue to receive an outstanding experience and our company is well positioned for the future.
-Fire & Vine Hospitality is a team of more than 500 professionals who have made the hospitality industry their career and we are committed to compensating all employees, both front and back of the house, as the professionals they are.
+With recent legislation at the federal, state and city level affecting minimum wage, tip-pooling practices, sick leave and predictive scheduling, it is hard to keep up with all the new rules and terms.
+When the Seattle City Council voted for a $15 minimum wage in 2015, we looked at a variety of ways to address the changing labor market.
+When the 9th Circuit Court eliminated Tip Pooling in February 2016 and the Seattle City Council enacted new scheduling legislation in 2016, our team knew we would need to change our model in order to compete in a tight labor market.
+We looked at different models, weighing the pros and cons, and landed on a service charge.
+This ensures that our team is well compensated, helps us continue to attract top talent, ensures that our guests continue to receive an outstanding experience, and that our company is well positioned for the future.

 Glossary of Terms:

 Service Charge: A service charge is a set percentage added to every guest check.
-The total amount of the service charge is the property of the restaurant and the service team is paid an hourly wage and a commission.
+The total amount of the service charge is the property of the restaurant which helps pay for labor and benefits for all employees.
+The service team is paid an hourly wage and a commission (see graphic).

-Gratuity: A gratuity or tip is money paid, over and above payment due for service, as to a waiter or other person in service.
-Tips are usually distributed between the server, bar staff and support staff including bussers and hostesses.
+Gratuity: A gratuity, or tip, is money paid for service -in addition to the check.
+Tips are usually shared between the server, bar and support staff, including bussers and hostesses.

-Tip-Pooling: A valid tip pooling practice involves the collection of all (or a portion of all) the tips collected from directly tipped staff to be put into one large “pool.”
-From here, tips are redistributed among a larger group of employees.
+Tip-Pooling: A valid tip pooling practice involves the collection of all tips to be put into one large “pool.”
+Tips are then redistributed among a larger group of employees.
 In theory, tip pooling ensures that all staff members are fairly compensated for their work, especially when there are multiple services being rendered and single points of payment.
 Only usual and customarily tipped employees can be part of the pool.
 Employees can’t be required to share their tips with employees who don’t usually receive their own tips, like dishwashers or cooks.

 Tip Credit: Under federal law and in 43 states, employers may pay tipped employees less than the minimum wage, as long as employees receive enough in tips to make up the difference.
 This is called a “tip credit.”
-The credit itself is the amount the employer doesn’t have to pay, so the applicable minimum wage (federal or state) less the tip credit is the least the employer can pay you per hour.
-If you don’t earn enough in tips during a given shift to bring your total compensation up to at least the applicable minimum wage, your employer has to pay the difference.
-Since 1992, Washington and Oregon have not allowed the tip credit.
+The credit itself is the amount the employer doesn’t have to pay, so the applicable minimum wage (federal or state) less the tip credit is the least the employer can pay per hour.
+If an employee does not earn enough in tips during a given shift to earn the applicable minimum wage, the employer has to pay the difference.
+Since 1992, Washington and Oregon have not allowed tip credit.

 Frequently Asked Questions: